Nathan Bartholomay: Partnership with Stellato-Dudek

 After unsuccessful tryouts with other skaters, Bartholomay was considering a coaching career.
 U.S. Figure Skating's high-performance director, Mitch Moyer, suggested a tryout with Deanna Stellato, a former single skater who was visiting the rink at which Bartholomay was working.
 In July 2016, Stellato and Bartholomay announced that they had formed a partnership and were based at the Ellenton Ice and Sports Complex.
 Coached by Jim Peterson, they train on ice three hours a day, five days a week.

 Making their international debut together, the pair placed 6th at the 2016 CS Golden Spin of Zagreb.
 After taking the gold medal at the Eastern Sectional Championships, they qualified for the 2017 U.S. Championships.
 The pair placed third at the 2018 U.S. Championships.
 They placed fifth at the 2018 Four Continents Championships.

 Stellato-Dudek/Bartholomay opened the 2018–19 figure skating season with two Challenger events, winning silver at the Nepela Trophy and bronze at Nebelhorn Trophy.
 They placed sixth at the 2018 Grand Prix of Helsinki and had to withdraw from the 2018 Rostelecom Cup.
 Competing in a third Challenger event, they won another bronze medal at the 2018 CS Golden Spin of Zagreb.
 Stellato-Dudek/Bartholomay won a second consecutive bronze medal at the 2019 U.S. Championships.
 However, due to perceived inconsistent results earlier in the season, they were not assigned to the third American berth at the 2019 Four Continents Championships, that going instead to pewter medalists Tarah Kayne / Danny O'Shea.
 Stellato-Dudek and Bartholomay parted ways after the 2018-2019 figure skating season.

 Partnership with McBeath

-At the end of May 2020, Bartholomay announced that he had teamed up with Katie McBeath and had started training in Irvine, California under Jenni Meno, Todd Sand, Christine Binder, and Chris Knierim.They made their debut as a pair as at the virtual ISP Points Challenge where they were seventh.
+At the end of May 2020, Bartholomay announced that he had teamed up with Katie McBeath and had started training in Irvine, California under Jenni Meno, Todd Sand, Christine Binder, and Chris Knierim.
+They made their debut as a pair as at the virtual ISP Points Challenge where they were seventh.
 They also placed seventh at their debut as a pair at the 2021 U.S. Championships.

-McBeath/Bartholomay placed 7th in their international debut at the 2021 Cranberry and then debuted on the Challenger series at the 2021 CS Autumn Classic International, finishing 5th.
+McBeath/Bartholomay placed 7th in their international debut at the 2021 Cranberry Cup and then debuted on the Challenger series at the 2021 CS Autumn Classic International, finishing 5th.
 They placed 5th at the 2022 U.S. Championships and then went on to finish 5th at the 2022 Four Continents.

+During the 2022–23 figure skating season, McBeath/Bartholomay placed 6th at the 2022 MK John Wilson Trophy, 6th at the 2022 CS Golden Spin of Zagreb, and 6th at the 2023 U.S. Championships.
+In spring 2023, Bartholomay retired from competitive figure skating due to a back injury.